 History of the UUFC

 Unitarians in Greenville to form the Unitarian Fellowship of Greenville.
-For a time the two couples journeyed to Greenville, but eventually there were enough Unitarians in Clemson to organize the Unitarian Fellowship of Clemson, South Carolina in March 1954 with twelve charter members.
+For a time, the two couples journeyed to Greenville, but eventually there were enough Unitarians in Clemson to organize their own congregation.
+The Unitarian Fellowship of Clemson, South Carolina came into being in March 1954 with twelve charter members.
 Meetings were held in the homes of various members.
 For the first ten years, Ray Rutledge served as President and John Bregger as Secretary.

 In 1958, the Fellowship began meeting in the Clemson YMCA.
 In 1964, the membership still stood at twelve.
 However, through the untiring efforts and enthusiasm of the members, by 1974 the membership had increased to fifty, and had outgrown the facilities at the Y. About that time, Merrill and Charlotte Palmer left the Methodist Church because of conflict over race relations (Merrill had invited an African American church choir to sing there) and found a new home in the Fellowship, bringing with them their gift of music.
 Merrill played the flute and directed the choir and Charlotte played the piano.
 Starting in the 1970s, the congregation offered the UUA sexuality education programs to adolescents from the larger community, which received a grateful response.